-3. Consider uterine health herbs – Specific herbs like dong quai and goldenseal support a healthy uterine environment and encourage the body’s natural inflammation response.
+3. Consider uterine health herbs – Specific herbs like Dong Quai (Angelica sinensis) and Goldenseal (Hydrastis canadensis) support a healthy uterine environment and encourage the body’s natural inflammation response.
 Consider learning more about Fibro Defense.
-This is a wonderful herbal formula designed to to work to reduce foreign tissue growth in support of a healthy uterine environment that also includes herbs like dandelion to promote hormone balance by cleansing the liver.
+This is a wonderful herbal formula designed to work to reduce foreign tissue growth in support of a healthy uterine environment that also includes herbs like dandelion to promote hormone balance by cleansing the liver.

-4. Employ Systemic Enzyme Therapy – Systemic enzymes like Wobenzym N help the body rebalance after surgery and provide support for when you try to conceive.
+4. Employ Systemic Enzyme Therapy – Systemic enzymes like Fertilica Choice EnzymesTM help the body rebalance after surgery and provide support for when you try to conceive.
 Systemic enzymes, taken on an empty stomach, help to normalize scar tissue production.
-Further, they also help normalize immune response.
+Furthermore, they also help normalize immune response.

 5. Practice Self Fertility Massage – Self Fertility Massage is an innovative technique that can promote reproductive health and natural fertility after a fibroid surgery.
 Self Fertility Massage has the ability to break up fibrin (the substance that makes up a scar) and increases circulation, bringing fresh blood to the uterus; all important for healing.

 **Self Fertility Massage should be started a few weeks after a surgery and only if your incisions are completely healed.